BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 # Event class interface
 ## 1. Transfer event
 ### 1.1 Create transfer event
+- Introduction
+    - The most basic on-chain equity transfer, which Enables an asset to be transferred directly from address A to address B.
+    - The asset type is assetType, the quantity is amount, and the minimum unit is 1.
+1BFM = 100000000
 - The full name of the interface: `trTransferAsset`
 - Interface abbreviation: `tta`
 - Callable methods: `Http, Websocket, command line`